tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Context

-During the course of implementing Ouroboros Genesis, we designed an approach to node testing which we now call “Node vs Environment”.
-In effect, while we are ultimately interested in the behaviour of multiple nodes agreeing on the “right” chain, we can more easily test by taking advantage of two insights:
+The tests we'd like to expose to alternative implementations are in the "Node vs Environment" style.
+In effect, while we are ultimately interested in the behaviour of multiple nodes agreeing on the "right" chain, we can more easily test by taking advantage of two insights:

 1. The logic of identifying the honest chain locally is tricky, but it is very easy to identify globally.
 Since we are only interested in cases where there is a global best chain, we have a very simple judgment rule as to whether a node has selected the correct one.
-2. Once we have an easily identified honest chain, we no longer need to simulate multiple nodes and look for agreement - instead, we simulate a single node and judge the correctness of its responses to stimuli.
+2. Once we have an easily identified honest chain, we no longer need to simulate multiple nodes and look for agreement - instead, we run only a single node and judge the correctness of its responses to stimuli.

-The result of this approach for Ouroboros Genesis was a testing framework that makes use of a single coordinated point schedule in order to simulate multiple upstream peers (possibly adversarial, possibly colluding) and validate that a syncing node ends up with the correct chain.
+The testing framework thus makes use of a single coordinated "point schedule," which is used to simulate multiple upstream (possibly adversarial, possibly colluding) peers.
+After evaluation of the point schedule, the Node Under Test (NUT) is validated to ensure it ends up with the correct chain.

 Whilst the point schedule currently is implemented inside the Haskell node, its declarative nature makes it possible to export this testing method and make it usable across diverse node implementations.